eingaeph/pip.imbue.hood/SCAFFOLD.md

 SCAFFOLD

   Construct small executable code snippets (invoke tcc with a shebang).
-The purpose is to point out and make readable important kilo.c idioms.
+A snippet of source length in the hundreds of statements compiles, executes and displays output effectively instantaneously.
+(A tenth of a second delay is not noticable.)

-  Scaffoldings are Snippets and Derivatives of Snippets:
+  Speedy testing and small codes greatly reduces the debugging cost.

-   Snippets are short and easily debugged.
+  The purpose of all this is to point out and make readable important kilo.c idioms.

-   Derivatives are more diffuclt the Snippets to debug, but are hopefully
+  Scaffoldings consists Snippets and Derivatives of Snippets:
-     still quickly debugged.
+   Derivatives are more difficult to debug than Snippets to debug.

-  Snippet IDs: (demonstrated idioms, which are singular manners of speaking)
+  Snippet IDs: (demonstrated idioms, idioms are singular, often used, manners of

-   ADAL  --  Replace a line in text (an array of slot structs) BASC  --  Build a screen (alias DISP display a screen) DCOD  --  Decode (parse) keyboard input stream
+                speaking)

-   REAF  --  Read a file into a dynamically dimensioned text buffer WIND  --  Scrolled (windowed) view of text buffer INSP  --  Insertion point, cursor position
+   ADAL  --  Replace a line in text (an array of slot structs) BASC  --  Build a screen (alias DISP display a screen) DCOD  --  Decode (parse) the keyboard input stream REAF  --  Read a file into a dynamically dimensioned text buffer WIND  --  Scrolled (windowed) view of text buffer INSP  --  Insertion point, cursor position